Grigori SIDOROV

 The data similar to the data in the table is available as well (see full text o xlsx file).

-Paper for citing for Spanish Emotion Lexicon (SEL):
+Papers for citing for Spanish Emotion Lexicon (SEL):

 English-Spanish dictionary of weighted morphological forms.
 Forms are weighted according to the distributions of corresponding grammar classes in corpora.
 Unicode.
 Spanish-English version is available on request.
 For example: